Fred Rosser: Personal life

 Rosser has cited Shawn Michaels and Ricky Steamboat as his favorite wrestlers.

 In an interview released on August 15, 2013, he publicly came out as gay.
-While WWE wrestlers Pat Patterson, Chris Kanyon, and Orlando Jordan (bisexual) came out after either leaving the company or retiring, Rosser is the first professional wrestler ever to publicly come out while still signed to WWE.
+While Pat Patterson, Chris Kanyon, and Orlando Jordan (bisexual) came out after either leaving the company or retiring, Rosser is the first professional wrestler ever to publicly come out while still signed to WWE.
 WWE released a statement in support of Rosser for being open about his sexuality, and various fellow wrestlers tweeted their support for him.

 On April 26, 2017, Rosser disclosed that his mother is a lesbian during his interview with Afterbuzz TV.